AndurilCode/accordo/README.md

 An MCP (Model Context Protocol) server that provides structured workflow guidance to guide coding agents through a disciplined development process.
 This server helps prevent hallucinations and ensures consistent, methodical development by providing step-by-step **mandatory execution guidance** through defined phases.

+## Acknowledgments

+This project was inspired by the workflow concepts from [@kleosr/cursorkleosr](https://github.com/kleosr/cursorkleosr).
+We've adapted and extended these ideas to create a more structured, MCP-based approach to development workflow guidance.

 ## Features

 - **Structured Workflow**: Guides agents through ANALYZE → BLUEPRINT → CONSTRUCT → VALIDATE phases